 A turnkey platform for the creative economy, gener8tor connects entrepreneurs – including startup founders, artists and musicians – investors, universities and corporations.
 The gener8tor platform includes pre-accelerators, accelerators, corporate programming, conferences and fellowships.
 The company is a nationally ranked, GOLD-tier accelerator, as ranked by the Seed Accelerator Rankings Project.

 Bronze Valley is a non-profit, early stage venture investment platform that supports high growth, innovation and technology-enabled companies created by diverse, underrepresented and underestimated founders.
 The mission of Bronze Valley is to provide an education-to opportunity-to outcome pipeline for communities that are underrepresented in technology careers and in fields where innovators will shape the future.
-Wright says the Emergency Response Program is an “outside the box” initiative for his organization, made necessary by the need to focus resources on the current threat to economic growth and vitality.
+Wright says the Emergency Response Program is an “outside the box” initiative for his organization, made necessary by the need to focus resources on the current threat to economic growth and vitality that are a direct impact of the COVID-19 pandemic.
+Furthermore, it is hoped that as we learn more about the economic effects of Covid 19, the Emergency Response Program will be able to adapt accordingly to meet demand.

 “It makes sense for Bronze Valley to take the lead on this, because the impacts are so pervasive,” Wright said.
 “This crisis underscores the interconnectedness of our economy and the need for this kind of ‘Main Street’ response.”